Skip to content

 Maintain Regional Style Consistency

 Each region of Westeros has distinct architecture, materials, and cultural influences.
 The North uses stone and wood in harsh climates.
 Dorne has sun-baked adobe and open courtyards.
 The Reach has prosperous timber-framed towns and fertile farmland.
-A Warden guards these distinctions:
+A Warden helps guard these distinctions:

-- Creating and maintaining regional style guides in the Repository world for project leaders to reference
+• Creating and maintaining the regional style guides in the Repository world for project leaders to reference

-You're not forcing everyone to build the same way.
-You're ensuring everything feels like it belongs in the same kingdom.
+Wardens don't force everyone to build the same way.
+They ensure everything feels like it belongs in the same kingdom.
 Think of how game development works: the overall style is set at the top level and distributed to 3D artists.
 Builders, in this case, are the 3D artists.

 Conduct Post-Approval Reviews